donmikelee/donmikelee/README.md

 I graduated from the Kodilla programming school, thanks to which I learned more about technologies and, above all, the methodology of a professional programmer's work.

-Actually I work as Junior Frontend Developer for DomData - a company that specializes in creating low code applications for the banking sector.
-Currently, our partners are, among others, ING, MBank and Millenium.
-My duties include solving problems on the style side and developing the development version.
+I work as a Frontend Developer at DomData, a company specializing in low-code solutions for the banking sector.
+My role involves developing and maintaining custom UI components, creating and supporting design themes, and ensuring visual consistency across various products.
+I collaborate closely with the UI/UX team to turn designs into functional interfaces.
+I also actively participate in client meetings, where we discuss application behavior, usability, and alignment with design objectives.
+With a focus on frontend problem-solving, I contribute to both the look and functionality of the software, enhancing user experience and application performance.

 ### Passion and plans for the future :basketball::soccer::football: